World Forestry Center is closed to help contain the spread of COVID-19.

 As always, the health of our visitors and staff is our number one priority.
 We look forward to welcoming you back to World Forestry Center.

 Support Our Mission

 We must not lose sight of a sustainable forestry future.
 Help World Forestry Center continue our work with a donation in any amount.

 Is World Forestry Center stopping all operations?

 No. We will continue to work toward a more sustainable forestry future during this period of closure.
 Our programmatic and administrative staff who can work remotely will do so.
 Our facilities staff will adjust their schedules so they can continue to monitor and maintain our Washington Park campus and Magness Memorial Tree Farm while minimizing social contact.

 Has there been a case of COVID-19 at World Forestry Center?

 No. We do not have any confirmed cases connected to our campus or staff.
-However, given that COVID-19 has already been diagnosed in Multnomah County due to community spread, we believe that we must do what we can for the health and safety of our community.
 Currently, experts suggest the best thing we can do to slow the spread of COVID-19 is to minimize nonessential social contact (e.g., social distancing).
 This facility closure is our way of supporting that effort.